 Sweet potato tater tots, three different types of sliders, Hawaiian nachos, and so much more.

 The ‘Olelo Room’ is actually the reason for the use of so many Hawaiian words throughout this article.
 The theme of the lounge is to teach their patrons a little Hawaiian.
 Lining the walls are more than 150 shadow boxes with an icon and the Hawaiian word for them below.
 Those sitting at the bar are in for a treat as throughout the night words light up on the bar top giving a conversation starter.
 Every Cast Member that has worked at the ‘Olelo Room must speak Hawaiian.

 This location offers quick, pick-up food for dinner or lunch.
 The quick-service restaurant is a great place to grab sandwiches, salads, burgers, or kid’s food.

 Open most of the day serving wraps and salads, this convenience store type location is poolside and provides some great snacks.
 As the name implies, it is in the center of the volcano in the middle of Waikolohe Valley.

 Mama’s Snack Stop

 Located beachside, this snack hut serves salads, wraps, and sushi.
-One speciality avaiable here is alcohol.
+One specialty available here is alcohol.
 The alcohol itself isn’t special, but the fact that it is for sale here is.
-Disney is one of the only resorts on Hawaii to have purchased the beach in front of the resort.
+Disney is one of the only resorts in Hawaii to have purchased the beach in front of the resort.
 Because they own the beach they are allowed to serve alcohol on the beach and along the sand.
 This comes in handy when they hold huge parties like a New Year’s Eve bash and want to have a bar.

 Papalua Shave Ice